 Our campaign so far…

-We revealed in The Guardian how partners of the Manchester Science Festival pulled out when they discovered that oil giant Shell would sponsor the headline exhibition taking place at the city’s Science and Industry Museum.
+We revealed in The Guardian in 2018 how partners of the Manchester Science Festival pulled out when they discovered that oil giant Shell would sponsor the headline exhibition taking place at the city’s Science and Industry Museum.

-We supported 46 scientists who backed a formal complaint to the Science Museum Group, making the case that its partnerships with BP, Shell and Equinor breach the organisation’s own values and Ethics Policy.
+In 2018 we supported 46 scientists who backed a formal complaint to the Science Museum Group, making the case that its partnerships with BP, Shell and Equinor breach the organisation’s own values and Ethics Policy.

 Through Freedom of Information requests and background research, we’ve exposed how oil sponsors have used partnerships with the Science Museum to further their business plans.
 Find out more here.